Building Habits: Key Lessons from Atomic Habits

 Early in my fitness journey, I tried to work out for an hour three times a week and quickly burned out.
 Now, I do 15- to 20-minute daily sessions, which are much easier to maintain.

-Starting with something small, like a 5-minute walk, makes it easy to build momentum and increase your commitment over time.
+Starting with something small, like a 5-minute walk, is easy to do, and you are much more likely to stick with it.

 Never skip twice